We are proud to have been a part of the Reynolds family of programs and to be included in the cohort of geriatric training centers.

 The targeted specialties are: emergency medicine; pulmonary/critical care; hospital medicine; orthopedics; and surgery – all are responsible for the acute care of older, frail adults.
 In addition to training these key specialists in geriatric principles, the program will develop high-value, team-based models of geriatric care for older, frail adults, such as a Senior Emergency Room and an Acute Care of Elders program.

-The Arizona Reynolds Foundation supports the following sustainable programs and resources:
+The Arizona Reynolds Foundation supported the following sustainable programs and resources: